os-climate/sostrades-dev-tools/docs/source/windows-install/windows-install.md

 ```
 python scripts\NodeInstallation.py
 ```
-Then run script is EditFlaskenv.py to modify the .flaskenv file with your SQL credentials:
+Then run script is EditFlaskenv.py to modify the .flaskenv file with your SQL credentials (user=root and the password is the same in the MySQL installation section):
 ```
 python scripts\EditFlaskenv.py
 ```